Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 Life seems to conspire against us when it comes to nurturing our marriage relationships.
 There is always so much to do.
 Work.
 Church.
 Daycare.
 School.
 Sports.
 Cooking.
 Cleaning.
 Shopping.
 The list is endless.

 That means there will never be enough time to make your marriage a priority.
 You must simply make the time.
 Put date nights on the calendar in ink!
 Schedule an overnight trip once or twice a year.
 Make time to talk with each other daily.
 Put the kids to bed early so you have alone time for reconnecting.
+My parents used to put us to bed at 7:00 PM!
+We hated it – and fell right to sleep.
+Then Mom and Dad had time alone.

 In some seasons of life, prioritizing your marriage will be easier than in others.
-If you have a newborn and a 2-year-old and a fulltime job you will obviously need to work harder at prioritizing your marriage than someone with two kids in college and a part-time job.
+If you have a newborn and a 2-year-old and a full-time job you will obviously need to work harder at prioritizing your marriage than someone with two kids in college and a part-time job.
 But no matter how hard or easy it is, you need to make it a priority.

-Dream and Plan Together
+Rule #5: Dream and Plan Together

 I would guess that when you were dating your husband the two of you talked a lot about the future.
 What kinds of jobs you wanted, where you would live, how many children to have, places you’d like to visit, and even where to go for Thanksgiving dinner.